scuzzydude/asimov/asimov.md

 The idea of an agent, be it a sports agent, literary agent, or talent agent is simple.
 You're a creative professional, you hire somebody to find you paid work in exchange for a percentage of the income.
 Conceptually, this could apply to any type of professional -- a headhunter works the same way, though they usually are paid directly by and looking out for interest of the client company, not the job-seeker.
 What percentage agents are paid varies both by industry and talent level.
 For simplicity of my example, let's just say that agents typically get 10% of an artist's income.

 Most agents are concerned with an artist's legacy of genius.
 It's a simple equation -- the more people that appreciated an artist's talent, the higher the demand for his product (expression of genius) and consequently the higher his income will be, and the higher the agent's income will be.
 Long term, what is better for an artist, good product or income?
+The agent gets paid only through income, not appreciation.

 Just think, if Kevin Costner has some benevolent force guarding his legacy of genius back in the early nineties.
 The force would have a telephone conversation with Kevin, the part we could hear would be like this: